 To cut all these different label materials, we'll use the fine-point blade.
 Using the fine-point blade is what allows us to cut these materials with any Cricut machine.

-Make sure the fine-point blade is installed in your machine and then load the mat into your machine and press the go button to cut.
+Make sure the fine-point blade is installed in your machine, then load the mat and press the “Go” button to cut.

 How To Weed Vinyl Labels Cut With A Cricut Machine

-To weed vinyl labels cut with a Cricut machine you want to start in the upper outside corner and peel away all the excess material.
-With vinyl, you can use something like a weeding tool to make it easier to lift that corner but it’s not a requirement.
+To weed vinyl labels cut with a Cricut machine, start at the upper outside corner and peel away all excess material.
+With vinyl, you can use a weeding tool to make it easier to lift that corner, but it's not required.

-If you’re cutting out an intricate label or have letters cut out of the vinyl, you will want a weeding tool to help get in those small areas.
-Once you have all the excess vinyl peeled away you can toss it and all you’ll have left is your vinyl label shapes.
+If you're cutting out an intricate label or have letters cut from the vinyl, you will want a weeding tool to reach into those small areas.
+Once you've peeled away all the excess vinyl, you'll have your vinyl label shapes.

 How To Apply Vinyl Labels

 Vinyl labels are best used on a smooth, hard surface.
-You do want it to be clean.
-You can even clean the surface with rubbing alcohol.
-Just make sure it’s dry before applying the vinyl.
+You'll want to clean the surface with rubbing alcohol.
+Just make sure it's dry before applying the vinyl.

-To apply vinyl labels, I treat them like a sticker, no Transfer Tape is required.
-Just peel up the label from one end then locate it onto your surface and press it down.
-You can use a scraper tool to help remove any bubbles if there are any.
+To apply vinyl labels, treat them like a sticker; no Transfer Tape is required.
+Just peel up the label from one end, then locate it on your surface and press it down.
+You can use a scraper tool to remove any bubbles.

 NOTE: I recommend allowing your vinyl labels to cure for 72 hours before any heavy use for best results.